 (C) Intermediate Saturdays, Sundays, and legal holidays are excluded from the computation when the period of prescribed time is seven days or less.

 Public notice of a hearing on the adoption, amendment, or rescission of a rule, to be conducted by the division of mineral resources management, department of natural resources, state of Ohio, shall be given in the register of Ohio as required by Chapter 119. of the Revised Code.
-The website for the register of Ohio is http://www.registerofohio.state.oh.us/.
-Said notice shall be given at least thirty days, but not more than sixty days, prior to the hearing.
-The notice shall: state the division's intention to consider adopting, amending, or rescinding a rule; include a synopsis or full text of the proposed rule, amendment, or rule to be rescinded or a general statement of the subject matter to which such proposed rule, amendment or rescission relates; state the reason or purpose for adopting, amending, or rescinding the rule; and enumerate the date, time and place of the hearing on the proposed action which shall not be earlier than the thirty-first nor later than the fortieth day after the proposed rule, amendment, or rescission is filed.
+The website for the register of Ohio is www.registerofohio.state.oh.us.
+Said notice shall be given at least thirty days prior to the hearing.
+The notice shall: state the division's intention to consider adopting, amending, or rescinding a rule; include a synopsis of the proposed rule, amendment, or rule to be rescinded or a general statement of the subject matter to which such proposed rule, amendment or rescission relates; state the reason or purpose for adopting, amending, or rescinding the rule; and enumerate the date, time and place of the hearing on the proposed action which shall not be earlier than the thirty-first nor later than the fortieth day after the proposed rule, amendment, or rescission is filed.
 The notice shall also state the place from which a copy of the proposed rule, amendment, or rule to be rescinded may be obtained.
 The chief shall provide a copy of the public notice to anyone who requests it and pays a reasonable fee, not to exceed the cost of copying and mailing.

 Promulgated Under: 119.03